softindex/datakernel/global-fs/README.md

     * Local datacenter
     * Physically most closely located server
     * ISP Server
-* If the server contains a requested file system and it is relevant (most recent, the biggest), downloaders get it and the process completes.
+* If the server contains requested file system and it is relevant (most recent, the biggest), downloaders get it and the process completes.
 But if the data or its more relevant version is located somewhere else, server sends a request to a Discovery Service server.
 * Discovery Service redirects the request to the Master server which has the needed file system and downloading starts.